 An Artist And A Warrior: Colleague Remembers Fallen NPR Photographer David Gilkey

-Three years ago this week, NPR journalists David Gilkey and Zabihullah Tamanna were killed while on assignment in Afghanistan.
+Seven years ago this week, NPR journalists David Gilkey and Zabihullah Tamanna were killed while on assignment in Afghanistan.
 They were traveling with the Afghan National Army when their convoy was ambushed.

 Editor's note: Some of the images are graphic.

 Back in 2007, I helped recruit and hire David to NPR.
 After a decade at The Washington Post, I had only recently started a new job as NPR's first video producer.
 David was to become the second.